 How about planning something exciting around a few compass headings?
 Or make it a whole theme weekend like these guys did playing 007.

-Check out what shows are on in the West End.
+Best places to visit when in London include the shows on in the West End.
 There are iconic shows like 42nd Street, An American in Paris, Footloose, Grease, or perhaps, Adam & Eve… and Steve if a brand new musical farce is more your scene.

 “Hit the frog and toad’” to the East